Super Bowl XLV: Second half

 After the next three possessions resulted in punts, on the first play of the fourth quarter, the Steelers turned the ball over for the third time when Mendenhall fumbled the ball while being tackled behind the line by Matthews and defensive end Ryan Pickett.
-Bishop recovered the ball and returned it 7 yards to his own 45.
-The turnover led to yet another Green Bay score.
-Six plays later on 3rd-and-10, Rodgers completed a 38-yard pass to Nelson at the Pittsburgh 2-yard line.
+Bishop recovered the ball and returned it 7 yards to his own 45-yard line.
+The turnover led to yet another Packers score.
+Six plays later on 3rd-and-10, Rodgers completed a 38-yard pass to Nelson at the Steelers' 2-yard line.
 Linebacker LaMarr Woodley sacked Rodgers for a 6-yard loss on the next play, but then Rodgers threw an 8-yard touchdown pass to Jennings, increasing the Packers' lead to 28–17.
 Roethlisberger led the Steelers right back with 6 of 7 completions.
-After a 9-yard pass to tight end Matt Spaeth, he threw three completions to Wallace for 27 yards to reach the Green Bay 40-yard line.
+After a 9-yard pass to tight end Matt Spaeth, he threw three completions to Wallace for 27 yards to reach the Packers' 40-yard line.
 Then after a 15-yard completion to Ward, Roethlisberger finished the drive with a 25-yard touchdown pass to Wallace.
 On the two-point conversion play, Roethlisberger faked a hand-off to Mendenhall and ran up to the line before pitching the ball to Randle El, who eluded a tackle by Shields and scored on an outside sweep, cutting the Steelers' deficit to a field goal at 28–25.

-Green Bay took the ball back with just over 7 minutes left, and found themselves facing 3rd-and-10 after two plays, but Rodgers kept the drive going with a 31-yard completion to Jennings over the middle.
-Starks then ran 14 yards to the Steelers 30.
-Two plays later, wide receiver James Jones caught a 21-yard pass at the 8.
-The Pittsburgh defense kept Green Bay out of the end zone, forcing the Packers to settle for a 23-yard field goal by Mason Crosby that gave Green Bay a 31–25 lead with 2:07 left in the game.
+The Packers took the ball back with just over 7 minutes left, and found themselves facing 3rd-and-10 after two plays, but Rodgers kept the drive going with a 31-yard completion to Jennings over the middle.
+Starks then ran 14 yards to the Steelers' 30-yard line.
+Two plays later, wide receiver James Jones caught a 21-yard pass at the 8-yard line.
+The Steelers' defense kept the Packers out of the end zone, forcing the Packers to settle for a 23-yard field goal by Mason Crosby that gave Green Bay a 31–25 lead with 2:07 left in the game.

-Pittsburgh got the ball back on their own 13-yard line with the opportunity to start a game-winning drive.
+The Steelers got the ball back on their own 13-yard line with the opportunity to start a game-winning drive.
 On their first play, Roethlisberger completed a 15-yard pass to Miller.
-But after a 5-yard reception by Ward, the next three passes were incomplete, turning the ball over on downs and allowing Rodgers to take two knees and end the game in favor of Green Bay.
-In a nod to Green Bay's defensive dominance, Pittsburgh did not take the lead at any time in the entire game.
+But after a 5-yard reception by Ward, the next three passes were incomplete, turning the ball over on downs and allowing Rodgers to take two knees and end the game in favor of the Packers.
+In a nod to the Packers' defensive dominance, the Steelers did not take the lead at any time in the entire game.